-At the preparatory stage of the Project, the SRA has provided the preliminary version of the Environmental and Social Management Framework (ESMF) in the form of a summary to the MTRI, the Ministry of Infrastructure and Environment, the Ministry of Health, Labor, Social Protection and other relevant agencies for consideration and comment.
+At the preparatory stage of the Project, the SRA has provided the preliminary version of the Legal Framework for Environmental and Social Management (ESMF) in the form of a summary to the MTRI, the Ministry of Environment, the Ministry of Health and other relevant agencies for consideration and comment.
 The full English document and the Executive Summary with all Romanian accompanying tables were posted on the ASD web site on December 1 and 8, 2014 to be widely publicized.

-On December 18, 2014, the SRA was consulted on the preliminary draft of the ESMF, and then revised on the basis of comments received.
+On December 18, 2014, the SRA was consulted on the preliminary draft of this ESMF, and then revised on the basis of comments received.
 The final version of the ESMF was posted on the ASD website, the information being displayed on the World Bank Infoshop.